Asher-W/Chess/README.md

 ### How it learns

 This AI learns via a genetic algorithm meaning it simulates multiple generations where the best networks get to pass on their weights and biases to the next generation.

-In this instance, there are 5 parents from which 50 child networks are generated.
-Each child will play against each other so that each child has played 4 games.
-The top 5 get to be the parents for the next generation.

 ### Network structure

 Each network consists of 769 input nodes, 5 1000 node hidden layers, and 4160 output nodes.